CCNA vs CompTIA Network+: Which Should I Get?

 CCNA or Network+ – Which one should I get?

-So here is the TechRoots breakdown of what each certification is and why you would (or wouldn’t) want to get it.
+Here is our breakdown of what each certification is, and why you would (or wouldn’t) want to pursue it.

 Why You Should Get CompTIA Network+